Best time to visit Taiwan

 July/August

 Guan Di’s Birthday Lunar June 24.
-Honours one of Taiwan’s most admired deities, the red-faced patron of chivalrous warriors, misleadingly known as the god of war.
+Honors one of Taiwan’s most admired deities, the red-faced patron of chivalrous warriors, misleadingly known as the god of war.
 Ceremonies held island-wide, but Taipei’s Xingtian Temple hosts the biggest.

 Yimin Festival Lunar July.
-The most important annual observance of the Hakka people honours groups of Hakka militia from the late eighteenth century.
+The most important annual observance of the Hakka people honors groups of Hakka militia from the late eighteenth century.
 The main celebration is held at the Yimin Temple in Fangliao, near Hsinchu, and is marked by offerings to ancestors, music and the ritual slaying of several dozen force-fed “God Pigs” – an increasingly controversial ceremony that is seldom witnessed by foreigners.

 August

-Ami Harvest Festival One of the most colourful aboriginal celebrations, centred on dancing, singing and coming-of-age rituals for young men.
+Ami Harvest Festival One of the most colorful aboriginal celebrations, centred on dancing, singing and coming-of-age rituals for young men.
 Although dates vary from year to year, the most important festival of the Ami tribe is generally held in late summer, often in August.
 Ask at villages north of Taitung.

 August/September